RISD Campus Life: Providence as Your Creative Environment

 For Korean students: The Korean preparation culture of intensive, sustained work is actually well-suited to RISD’s demands.
 The primary adjustment is not the work intensity but the shift from technically focused execution to conceptually engaged creative development — learning to articulate what you are making and why.

-The Critique Culture
+## The Critique Culture

-At RISD, critiques — formal presentations of student work followed by instructor and peer feedback — are the core of the educational experience.
-This culture is explicitly modeled on professional studio practice in the art world.
+Critiques — formal presentations of student work followed by instructor and peer feedback — are the core of the RISD campus life student experience.
+Faculty engage seriously with student work, pushing students to articulate their creative decisions.

-The Korean student community at RISD provides important social support for incoming Korean students — Korean cultural events, informal mentorship from Korean upperclassmen, and community connection help ease the transition for students who may feel culturally isolated in a small New England city.
+Despite RISD’s relatively small size (~2,577 students), it has a range of student organizations.
+The Korean student community at RISD provides important social support — Korean cultural events, informal mentorship from Korean upperclassmen, and community connection help ease the transition.

 Health and Wellness